StevenTammen/bibledocs.org/content/subject-index.md

 header-title="Is the terminology itself important in considering the development of this doctrine?"
 %}}

+### Trinity > Share {#trinity-share}

+#### Trinity > Share > Eternal function of deity {#trinity-share-eternal-function-of-deity}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/all-members-of-the-trinity-are-coequal-coeternal-and-consubstantial/#they-all-possess-a-full-and-equal-share-of-the-eternal-function-of-deity"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="All Members of the Trinity Are Coequal, Coeternal, and Consubstantial" header-title="They all possess a full and equal share of the *eternal function* of deity"
+%}}

+#### Trinity > Share > Status of deity {#trinity-share-status-of-deity}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/all-members-of-the-trinity-are-coequal-coeternal-and-consubstantial/#they-all-possess-a-full-and-equal-share-of-the-status-of-deity"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="All Members of the Trinity Are Coequal, Coeternal, and Consubstantial" header-title="They all possess a full and equal share of the *status* of deity"
+%}}

+#### Trinity > Share > Substance of deity {#trinity-share-substance-of-deity}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/all-members-of-the-trinity-are-coequal-coeternal-and-consubstantial/#they-all-possess-a-full-and-equal-share-of-the-substance-of-deity"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="All Members of the Trinity Are Coequal, Coeternal, and Consubstantial" header-title="They all possess a full and equal share of the *substance* of deity"
+%}}

 ### Trinity > The teaching existed before the word "Trinity" was used for it {#trinity-the-teaching-existed-before-the-word-trinity-was-used-for-it}

 {{% subject-index-link